 Our Slate Veneer is an innovative material that is lightweight and flexible.
-It is created by pouring a resin/fiberglass mixture over slabs of slate allowing the thin layers of stone to be pulled off in a thin veener.
+It is created by pouring a resin/fiberglass mixture over slabs of slate allowing the thin layers of stone to be pulled off in a thin veneer.
 It is sealed with a stone sealer and is quite durable to chemicals and water.
 Recoat with a slate/stone sealer if needed.
 The Slate is a natural material so slight variations in color and patterning will occur.

 Cut the Slate using scissors or shears.
 The thinner Black and Red Slates can be cut with scissors while the thicker pieces can be cut with shears.
 We use a metal shear from Home Depot.
-You can also use a jeweler's saw and a gullitone cutter for metal and a metal disc cutter to shape your pieces.
+You can also use a jeweler's saw and a guillotine cutter for metal and a metal disc cutter to shape your pieces.
 Use metal punch pliers, power punch or drill for creating holes.

 Both sets of earrings were created by cutting various Slate pieces with the metal disc cutter.